 Some steps include:

-• Contact your insurance provider to report the incident and begin the claim process.
+- Report the incident to your insurance provider to start the claim process.

-• Document the incident by taking photos of damages and noting important details to support your claim.
+- Take photos of the damage and note key details to support your claim.

-• Gather all essential paperwork for your motorcycle, including details, receipts, and service records.
+- Collect all necessary motorcycle paperwork, including details, receipts, and service records.

 What Happens to My Motorcycle After a Total Loss Settlement?